I am a devoted drinker of Coca-Cola.

 According to Bain & Company, it costs six to seven times more to acquire a new customer than to keep an existing one.
 This shocking statistic illustrates why brand loyalty is vital to every B2B company’s success.
 Digital ads enable you to engage and educate both your target accounts and your customers while building a positive relationship between your company and the consumer.

-To learn more about how digital advertising fits into an integrated account-based marketing strategy, check out Account-Based Marketing for Dummies — a new book by Terminus CMO and Co-Founder, Sangram Vajre.
+To learn more about how digital advertising and brand loyalty fit into an integrated account-based marketing strategy, check out Account-Based Marketing for Dummies — a new book by Terminus CMO and Co-Founder, Sangram Vajre.
 You can even download the first chapter for free by clicking the banner below!